About the programme

 Semester 1Semester 2

-Introduction to cognitive science and experimental methods (15 ECTS)Research project (15 ECTS)
+Introduction to Cognitive Science (15 ECTS)Research Methods and Experimental Design (15 ECTS)

-Communication theory and research design (15 ECTS)Topics in cognition and communication (15 ECTS)
+Introduction to Communication Theory (15 ECTS)Topics in Cognition and Communication (15 ECTS)

 Year 2